Marcdzeta/MetaSolidity/README.md

 Solidity is an object-oriented, high-level language for implementing smart contracts.
 Smart contracts are programs that govern the behavior of accounts within the Ethereum state.

 ## Description
 Good day!
-Im Marc and we are to diccuss the solidity in metacrafters.
+Im Marc and we are here to diccuss the solidity in metacrafters.
 So, here is the requirments for our assessment in solidity.

 ## Getting Started
 // SPDX-License-Identifier: MIT